Generic selectors

 • Sitting quietly before starting your day

-• Taking a few slow breaths
+• Taking a few slow, intentional breaths

-• Opening a window for fresh air
+• Opening a window to let in fresh air and natural light

-• Stretching gently
+• Stretching gently to wake up the body

 Eat Regular Meals to Support Mental Stability

-• Eat at regular times
+• Eat meals at roughly the same times each day

-• Combine protein, healthy fats, and carbohydrates
+• Combine protein, healthy fats, and carbohydrates to slow digestion

-• Avoid long gaps without food
+• Avoid long gaps without food, especially during busy or stressful days

 Take Short Breaks Instead of Pushing Through